Hashir-Jamil/LongBox/LOG.md

     Group (Ahan, Hashir, Eric, Oscar): Evening work session to finish iteration 2 planning document, discussing any tasks left to complete & discussion of a design decision for common interface of stub data and postgresql data.

 ## Thursday, March 7th, 2024

+    Eric: Added advanced search to favourites panel, moved advanced favourites logic to ComicBookSearch.
+Added table model for reading and read comics, now displays in scroll pane / list in profile
 	Oscar: Reorganized "about me" section in profile page and added JTextField and most of the functionality for the update button.